-The new de GRISOGONO Fuso Quadrato automatic GMT watch combines the Swiss jewelry brand’s trademark square body with a pair of superimposed dials: one showing time in your current place of stay and the other, hidden when not needed by an amazing diaphragm mechanism, indicates current time in some other city.
+The new de GRISOGONO Fuso Quadrato combines the Swiss jeweler’s trademark square body with a pair of superimposed dials: one showing time in your current place of stay and the other, hidden when not needed by an amazing diaphragm mechanism, indicates the current time in some other city.
 From where we at worldwatchreview.com stand, so far this is one of the most interesting takes on an idea of a GMT watch that was presented during the last decade.

-That said, I gladly acknowledge that I really like the new de GRISOGONO Fuso Quadrato watch.
+That said, I gladly acknowledge that I like the Fuso Quadrato.

-Looking at the first glance a bit like the recently unveiled Perrelet Turbine timepiece, this timekeeper’s “rotor” is in fact a mechanical diaphragm
+Looking at the first glance a bit like the recently unveiled Perrelet Turbine collection, this timekeeper’s “rotor” is, in fact, a mechanical diaphragm

-As you can see on the photos, both the secondary dial and the secondary hour hand feature design, which is totally different from their primary counterparts.
+Both the secondary dial and the secondary hour hand feature design, which are different from their primary counterparts.

 While the black dial on the first layer features a combination of golden arrow-shaped indices and Arabic numerals, the secondary dial is made of gold and shows black Roman numerals.

 The hour hand for the secondary time-zone also looks completely different, although its bottle-opener form is rather arguable.
 It is meant to focus its owner’s attention on the current time but, on the photo, we see just an arrow-shaped index marker.

 So, it would be nice if the second dial featured only Roman numerals without the hour markers.

 The case is large, too, but is also well-proportioned.
 I’m sure it will look great on a wrist of an average man (if he can afford a hefty price tag of CHF 32,000.)

 The new timekeeper is animated by a de Grisogono DF 21-90 automatic movement.